Institute Woods, Rogers Refuge, Princeton Battlefield

 2.5 – A rock marker (Founder’s Rock) at the intersection of the Trolley Track Trail, near a grassy area at the edge of the Institute for Advanced Study grounds.
 Turn LEFT onto Trolley Track Trail.

-Stone marker near the Trolley Track trail
+Stone marker near the Trolley Track trail.

 The Trolley Track Trail (try to say that fast three times).
+This runs along a grassy area with a view of the Institute for Advanced Study across a grassy area.

-Trolley Track trail in Institute Woods
+Trolley Track trail in Institute Woods.

-View of the Institute for Advanced Study
+View of the Institute for Advanced Study.

 Pond on the grounds of Institute Woods.